connectivecpp/binary-serialize/README.md

 ## Dependencies

-The `binary_serialize` header file does not have any third-party dependencies.
+The `binary_serialize` header files do not have any third-party dependencies.
 It uses C++ standard library headers only.
 The unit test code does have dependencies as noted below.

 ## C++ Standard